MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Set-LapsADReadPasswordPermission.md

 LapsTestOU OU=LapsTestOU,DC=laps,DC=com
 ```

-This example shows how to run the cmdlet specifying two fully qualified user names (in different
+This example shows how to run the cmdlet specifying two fully qualified user names in different
-formats) as input.
+formats.

 ### Example 4